 - Your bakery had a net positive cash flow of $13,000 this year.

-Now you can tell Anne the loan officer exactly how much money you make, how much you spend, what you spend it on, how much you owe, how much you have in the bank, and how much your assets are worth.
+Now you can tell Anne, the loan officer exactly how much money you make, how much you spend, what you spend it on, how much you owe, how much you have in the bank, and how much your assets are worth.

 Now, don’t worry if you don’t understand all the fancy terms up there like “cash flow” and “net assets”.
 We’ll be learning what all that means very soon.

 We also cannot forget the benefits of good personal finance.
-Accounting is as much a personal tool as it is a business one.
+Accounting/Bookkeeping is as much a personal tool as it is a business one.
 Money is a big problem for many people all over the world.
 Perhaps you are finding it difficult to make ends meet, or maybe you’re trying to save for a vacation but can’t seem to figure out where all your money goes.
-Accountancy provides you with the skills you need to manage your money, where you can trace and categorise your expenses and effectively budget your income.
+Accountancy provides you with the skills you need to manage your money, where you can trace and categorize your expenses and effectively budget your income.
 This allows you to determine exactly how much you spend on non-essentials such as movies and fancy dinners, while also ensuring the important stuff such as rent and food for the family is always paid on time.